 - Regular APR after the intro period — Compare post-intro rates carefully.
 A longer intro period means little if the rate that follows is unusually high.

-- Annual fee — Many excellent 0% APR cards charge no annual fee at all.
+- Annual fee — Many excellent 0% intro APR cards charge no annual fee at all.

 Purchase-focused cards are best for financing a large planned expense interest-free — appliances, home improvements, medical bills.
 You make purchases and repay over the intro period without accruing interest.